Shan-Ali4/Note_App/README.md

 ## Sign-Up Page
 -----

-The Landing page of Notes is Sign-up Page.
+The Landing page of Notes is the Sign-up Page.
 And it Have Email, Password, Location, and Age Input.

 ![Sign-Up Page](https://raw.githubusercontent.com/Shan-Ali4/Note_App/main/Fronted/images/crop1.png  "Logo Title Text 1")